yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Appendix-A.md

 6. Select **Next: Review + create**, and on the **Review + create** tab, review the configuration and then select **Create**.

-    > **NOTE**: Provisioning of SQL Managed Instance can take 6+ hours, if this is the first instance being deployed into a subnet.
+    > **Note**: Provisioning of SQL Managed Instance can take 6+ hours, if this is the first instance being deployed into a subnet.
 You can move on to the remaining tasks while the provisioning is in process.

 ## Task 4: Create the JumpBox VM